gt-space/luna/firmware/reco/README.md

 The flight computer can use this driver to:

 1. Send launch notification to RECO
-2. Send GPS data for position/velocity updates
+2. Send GPS data for position/velocity updates while capturing RECO telemetry
 3. Configure processor voting logic
 4. Receive sensor and state data from RECO
 5. Monitor RECO board status via received data